efenglu/maven/medium.md

 *Note:* You can not use tiles in a parent as a way for all the children to get the tile.
 It doesn't work that way.
 Tiles are mean to be used directly where they are needed.

+## Tiles of Tiles
+Instead of having to list all the tiles you want a particular module to use everytime, if there are a set of common tiles you like your can create another tile that composes that tiles as a single tile.

 ## Parent Pom's And Tiles
 I recommend you put *some* common configuration in your parent poms.